ShebMichel/qgis-loopplugin/README.md

        ```
     then, go back to QGIS Plugin front end to click **No**.
 Just wait and relax so that the magic happen.

-  By sending either **Yes**/ **No** signal, the process data and configuration files are sent to the docker server inside the container using websocket client.
+  By selecting either **Yes**/ **No**, the local process data and configuration files are transmitted to the Docker server within a container using a WebSocket client.
-  Thereafter, the result outputs result are transferred to your local PC inside the output_data_**stamptime**.
-Note that stamptime is the date and time date are received on your end.
+  Subsequently, multiple batch calculations are performed until completion.
+Afterward, the resulting outputs are transferred to your local PC inside the output_data_**stamptime** directory.
+  Note that the timestamp corresponds to the date and time when the data is received on your end.
+# 6. RUN LoopStructural (3D Geological modelling)
+# 7. RUN LoopUI (Ensemble of model generators)
+# 8. RUN TomoFast (3D Geophysical modelling)
+# 9. Extra modules:
+  This section offers optional features for 3D modeling.
+Users can leverage the clipping tool for data manipulation to select their area of interest.

-# 5. Create your Region Of Interest (ROI)
+## 9.1.
+Create your Region Of Interest (ROI)
- A clipping tool used to crop data and save it as a new layer.
-The new layer is saved as yourfilename_clip.shp
+ Utilize the **ROI** as your clipping tool to trim data and save it as a new layer.
+The resulting layer is stored as **yourfilename**_clip.shp in your project directory.
+ To ensure successful use, please make sure to provide the **Project Directory** path in its QlineEdit.
- Once ROI is pressed, if no layer is available on the Qgis layer panel, you will:
+ When **ROI** is clicked, you and no layers are available in the QGIS layer panel, you will:

- * be prompted to load a layer from your local directory.
+    * Be prompted to load a layer from two options.
-Once you have loaded your layers, by clicking ROI, the following happen:
- * A scratch template layer is generated and also the drwaing feature are toggle.
- * You need now to draw your ROI and continue by following the prompt from the plugin interface
+      * Yes : to create your ROI
+        * If **Yes** a newly temp_layer will be created into your QGIS layer panel.
+        * While the drawing tools are toggle into QGIS, now manually draw your ROI,
+        * Once drawing is done click **OK**, and finally click **clip your layer** to generate roi data
+      * No  : to locally upload your layer only when the 4 required layers are loaded
+       **(upgrade coming to make it independent)**

- Once you click clipped_your_layer, all the loaded layer should be clipped and add to the panel.
+    * Once you click clipped_your_layer, all the loaded layer should be clipped and add to the panel.

+## 9.2.
+HelpU
+  A documentation database that capture geological layer header column names as well as sill and intrusion text for example (coming soon for future releases.
-### Future releases:
+# 10. Future releases:

   * REQUIRED: This will be embedded during plugin installation into the next release.
   * LoopStructural.clicked.connect()
   * LoopUI.clicked.connect()
   * TomoFast.clicked.connect()
   * HelpU: A feature attached to the help function in which the user can upload their own library.
-  * Verbose 1,2,3